md-adnan70/QA_Agent/README.md

 The system is built on a modern two-tier architecture, separating the user interface from the core AI logic.

+1.  **Ingestion:** PDFs in the `/data` folder are parsed, chunked, and stored as vector embeddings in a ChromaDB database.

+2.  **Agent Logic:** A LangChain agent is equipped with two tools:

+    -   `DocumentQA`: A RAG chain that retrieves relevant text from the vector store to answer questions.

+    -   `ArxivSearch`: A tool that queries the official Arxiv API.

-1.  **FastAPI Backend:** A robust server that exposes API endpoints for file uploading and querying.
+3.  **FastAPI Backend:** A robust server that exposes API endpoints for file uploading and querying.
 It handles all core logic, including:
     * Processing uploaded PDFs on-the-fly.
-    * Creating session-specific, in-memory vector stores using FAISS to ensure user data is isolated.
+    * Creating session-specific, in-memory vector stores using chromadb to ensure user data is isolated.
     * Dynamically creating a LangChain agent for each query with the appropriate tools (`DocumentQA` and `ArxivSearch`).

-2.  **Streamlit Frontend:** An interactive and user-friendly web interface that allows users to:
+4.  **Streamlit Frontend:** An interactive and user-friendly web interface that allows users to:
     * Upload PDF documents through a simple file-picker.
     * Engage in a conversation with the AI agent through a chat window.
     * Communicate with the FastAPI backend via HTTP requests.